 Although Bali has been recognized as an expat’s paradise, many of these people set up export businesses or open bars or restaurants, thus requiring a long-term commitment.
 The saying goes that it’s possible to make a “small fortune” in this way, enough money to live well in Bali due to the inequality in international currency.
-One US dollar nets about 13,400 Rupiah, and a decent dinner out amounts to just five or ten bucks.
+One U.S. dollar nets about 13,400 rupiah, and a decent dinner out amounts to just five or 10 bucks.

 Bali, however, has become a destination for location-independent travelers who can work from anywhere with an internet connection.
-Many cafes offer WiFi, but, it can be difficult to find a dependable connection.
+Many cafes offer Wi-Fi, but, it can be difficult to find a reliable connection.
 Some people staying long-term choose to purchase an internet SIM card from their villas or bungalows, but the 3G connection can be temperamental, especially frustrating at peak hours.
 Some telecom companies offer 4G, but it's mostly 3G, and it's not a stable connection in every location.
 Many people opt for a personal MiFi or mobile Wi-Fi.

 As a result, Hubud, a co-working space in Ubud, the epicenter of Balinese culture and famous for its rolling rice terraces, has become something of a digital oasis within a natural one.
-The 24-hour hub boasts Bali’s fastest Internet, for a monthly fee ranging from $20 to $250 per month, depending on the membership level.
+The 24-hour hub boasts one of Bali’s fastest internet connections, for a monthly fee ranging from $30 to $220 per month, depending on the membership level.

 Hubud serves a community of graphic designers, software developers, copywriters, customer service representatives, online marketers, and freelancers who have set up shop in the bamboo building that is bordered by rice paddies and sits adjacent to Ubud’s famous Monkey Forest.